Skip to main content

 Maturity and leadership skills

 Older candidates often possess a higher level of maturity and developed leadership skills.
-They have had more time to refine their abilities to lead, manage teams, and solve complex problems.
+They have had more time to refine their leadership abilities, manage teams, and solve complex problems.
 This can contribute to a more dynamic and engaging classroom experience.

 It allows classmates to experience different leadership styles in action and not only from case studies.